 It is supposed to keep our waste water contained, but as you can see in the link below, there are ways that our failure to keep it maintained can cause leakage.
 This leakage will eventually reach the lake and it can have a number of different impacts ranging from increased vegetation growth to the addition of harmful chemicals and minerals.
 Click below to see how your septic tank is supposed to work and what can go wrong.
 Don't worry, there are no graphic images.

 Those giant fish you see in the lake are grass carp.
-They are stocked by the association to help control the overgrowth of aquatic vegetation.
+They were stocked by the association to help control the overgrowth of aquatic vegetation.
 These fish are predominantly herbivores (plant eaters) and can grow to enormous sizes.
 They are not predatory/aggressive and pose no risk to animals or humans.
 They are very shy and if you get too close they will swim away with tremendous force causing a huge splash and leaving a wake in their path.
 These fish are bread to be sterile as to avoid them becoming the dominant fauna in the ecosystem.
 This mean they must be restocked every 3-5 years.
-We received numerous donations to purchase the fish last year but are always on the lookout for members willing to add to our carp stocking fund.
 While they are very difficult to catch via a rod and reel, if you happen to, please release them back into the water as soon as possible to avoid harm.
 If the fish has swallowed the hook please do not pull it out, just cut the line as close to the hook as possible, it will rust out in time and the fish should survive.